UH-ECOMS-Lab/CGSR/README.md

 The code is still being organized.

 # CGSR
-Repository for AAAI paper: Achieving Lightweight Super-resolution For Real-time Computer Graphics
+This is the repository for our paper titled "Achieving Lightweight Super-resolution For Real-time Computer Graphics", published in The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025).

 # Overview